 The applicant will be required to pay the established fee for the demolition of a heritage property as outlined in the City's Consolidated Fees By-law.
-The applicant is also responsible for any additional fees incurred as a result of the application which may include peer review or appeal to the Local Planning Appeals Tribunal (LPAT).
+The applicant is also responsible for any additional fees incurred as a result of the application which may include peer review or appeal to the Ontario Land Tribunal (OLT).
+The application fee will be waived in the following circumstances: